John Andretti: 21st century

+Also in 2008, Andretti returned to 24 Hours of Daytona in the Rolex Sports Car Series.
+Team drivers for the Vision Racing the Porsche Crawford Prototype included Ed Carpenter, A. J. Foyt IV, and Vítor Meira.
+The team finished 25th, their first Porsche Crawford Prototype entry in the 24 Hours of Daytona.

 Andretti drove for Front Row Motorsports in 2008, driving the No. 34 Chevrolet Impala SS in the Sprint Cup Series.
 He raced his way into the 2008 Daytona 500 in the second Gatorade Duel race.
 He drove in the first ten races of the season in the 34 before leaving to focus on his IndyCar team.

+Andretti qualified seventh at the Texas Motor Speedway race, where he finished sixteenth.
+He began the race at Iowa Speedway with a rough 23rd position start, but steadily worked his way through the field to capture an 11th-place finish, the best for a Roth Racing machine.
+His final start for the team was at Richmond International Raceway the following week, where he was knocked out by a crash.
+Roth Racing contracted to a single car for the rest of the season and then ceased operations.
+Andretti finished 30th in the 2008 IndyCar points standings.

-Andretti returned full-time to the 34 in 2009 in a partnership between Front Row and Earnhardt Ganassi Racing.
-The No. 34 had sponsorships from Window World, myAutoloan.com, and Taco Bell.
-He did not have a full-time ride for 2010, but drove the No. 34 Front Row Motorsports entry to a 38th-place finish after an accident on lap 117 in the Daytona 500, his final race in NASCAR.
+In 2009, Andretti returned full-time to the 34 in a partnership between Front Row and Earnhardt Ganassi Racing.
+The No. 34 was sponsored by Window World, myAutoloan.com, and Taco Bell.
+He did not have a full-time ride for 2010, but drove the No. 34 Front Row Motorsports entry to a 38th-place finish after an accident on lap 117 in the Daytona 500, his final NASCAR race.